 Remember when you were young and your parents told you to wear a white t-shirt in the pool to reflect the sun?
 No?
-We’re the only human lobsters here?
-Fine.
 Anyway, Bistrotheque is that white t-shirt in restaurant form.
-This trendy Bethnal Green bistro is in a big old warehouse and serves up easy pleasers like oysters, steak tartare, and fish and chips.
+This trendy Bethnal Green bistro is in a big old warehouse and serves easy pleasers like oysters, steak tartare, and fish and chips.
 All to the soundtrack of a bloke on the piano.

 Primeur was the original converted garage restaurant before Western’s Laundry, though the same people run both.
-It’s on a residential road near Newington Green, and when the sun has got its hat on and the main door is slid open, it is truly one of (if not the) most enjoyable restaurant in London to be in.
-The food, European-style small plates, is the perfect accompaniment to a bottle of wine, which range from around £25-£60.
-The ideal time to book for is early evening, so you can eat jamon and gnudi in sunlight, and then cheese and meringue in candlelight.
+It’s on a residential road near Newington Green and when the sun has got its hat on and the main door is slid open, it is truly one of (if not the) most enjoyable restaurants in London to be in.
+The food, European-style small plates, is the perfect accompaniment to a bottle of wine.
+The ideal time to book is for early evening, so you can eat jamon and gnudi in sunlight, and then cheese and meringue in candlelight.

 Sometimes you don’t want somewhere full of natural light and space when it’s a roaster.
 Sometimes you just want the blast of artificially cooled air and enough dim sum to sink a ship.
 Which is why you should be sitting in Royal China Club on Baker Street.
 This legendary Chinese restaurant is a haven from the outside world and it’s so big that most of the time you can just walk in.